core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Revised examples of compressed and non-compressed COSE object.

 * Removed excessive requirements on group rekeying scheduling.

+* More considerations on the strictness of group key management.

 * Clarifications, fixes and editorial improvements.